shehabic/MultiModuleTest/README.md

 e.g using jitpack.io

-1-Make sure your update the version code in the main project's gradle.build to e.g. *1.0.5* 2-Make sure you create the tag/release name in github 3-Goto jitpack.io and search for your repo and let it build.
+1. Make sure you update the version code in the main project's gradle.build to e.g. *1.0.5*
+2. Make sure you create the tag/release name in github
+3. Visit jitpack.io and search for your repo and let it build.

 ```
 dependencies {